NVIDIA Developer Zone

 Q: How do I choose the optimal number of threads per block?

-For maximum utilization of the GPU you should carefully balance the the number of threads per thread block, the amount of shared memory per block, and the number of registers used by the kernel.
+For maximum utilization of the GPU you should carefully balance the number of threads per thread block, the amount of shared memory per block, and the number of registers used by the kernel.

-You can use the CUDA occupancy calculator tool to compute the multiprocessor occupancy of a GPU by a given CUDA kernel.
+You can use the CUDA Occupancy Calculator tool to compute the multiprocessor occupancy of a GPU by a given CUDA kernel.
 This is included as part of the latest CUDA Toolkit.

 Q: What is the maximum kernel execution time?